Shanghai clique: Origins

 The Shanghai clique originated in June 1989, when Jiang Zemin, then Party secretary of Shanghai, was elevated as General Secretary of Communist Party after Tiananmen Square protests.
 However, in the first few years, Jiang was under heavy influence of party elders such as Deng Xiaoping and Chen Yun.
 During this time, Jiang only elevated Zeng Qinghong, then Deputy Party secretary of Shanghai, into Beijing to become deputy director of Central Office.
 After the 14th Party Congress in 1992, some of Jiang's close associates such as Li Lanqing and Wu Bangguo were able to earn a seat in the Politburo.
 In the following years, some of the Jiang's close associates were placed in important positions.
 Wu Bangguo became Vice Premier in 1994, and Huang Ju became Party Secretary of Shanghai as well as entered Politburo in the same year.
 Jia Qinglin, another close associate with Jiang Zemin, became Party secretary of Fujian in 1993.
 Zeng Qinghong also took over the Central Office in 1993, when he took over the position of director of the office from Wen Jiabao.
 Some of Jiang's political opponent was removed from the key position.
 Chen Xitong, then Party secretary of Beijing and a member of Politburo, was arrested due to the corruption charge in 1995, but many thought that Chen's downfall was mainly due to his bad relationship with Jiang Zemin and opposing some of Jiang's policy.
-Shanghai Clique became the dominant force in Chinese politics after the death of Deng Xiaoping in 1997, where some of Jiang's close associates such as Li Lanqing gained a seat in the powerful Politburo Standing Committee and others like Huang Ju, Zeng Qinghong, Li Changchun, and Jia Qinglin all entered politburo.
+Following the deterioration of Deng Xiaoping's health in late 1994, the Shanghai clique is becoming more powerful, and Shanghai clique eventually became the dominant force in Chinese politics after the death of Deng Xiaoping in 1997, where some of Jiang's close associates such as Li Lanqing gained a seat in the powerful CCP Politburo Standing Committee and others like Huang Ju, Zeng Qinghong, Li Changchun, and Jia Qinglin all entered politburo.
 Qiao Shi, the main political rival to Jiang Zemin, was retired in the same year after the Shanghai clique used Qiao's age as the reason to ask him to step down.
 However, Jiang could not choose his successor since Deng Xiaoping already handpicked Hu Jintao as Jiang's successor in 1992.